logicalclocks/hopsworks/docs/compute/jobs.md

 - slack
 - pagerduty

-Once you have configured the alert channels, you can proceed by specifying alert `receivets` from the project's settings page.
+Once you have configured the alert channels, you can proceed by specifying alert `receivers` from the project's settings page.
 Receivers are the destinations to which your alerts will be sent to.
 You can specify `global` alerts, which means these alerts will be triggered on job events regardless of which specific job generated the alert event.
 Alternatively, you can override the job alerts by adding alerts to a specific job from the job's configuration page as shown below.
 The job events alerts are triggered upon are: